yushiyangk/epson-printer-maint/README.md

 	For EPSON_PRINTER_URL, refer to the printer's documentation, or its web management interface if it has one.
 Alternatively, if the printer has already been installed on a user's PC, examine its configuration on that PC to get its URL.

-	For EPSON_PRINTER_PPD_DRIVER, run `docker compose run cups list` to show the available drivers, and choose the apprioriate file ending in `.ppd` that matches the printer.
+	For EPSON_PRINTER_PPD_DRIVER, run `sudo docker compose run cups list` to show the available drivers, and choose the apprioriate file ending in `.ppd` that matches the printer.

 	Optionally, set the following values as well (for informative purposes only):